sanjaypujare/docs/docs/troubleshooting.md

 *   pom dependency management, exclusions etc. eg: Malhar library and contrib, Hive (includes hadoop dependencies, we need to explicitly exclude), Jersey(we work only with 1.9 version) etc

-*  All non-transient members of the operator object need to be serializable.
-All members that are not serializable cannot be saved during checkpoint and must be declared transient (e.g. connection objects).
-This is such a common problem that we need to dedicate a section to it.

 *   Exactly once processing mode.
 Commit operation is supposed to be done at endWindow.
 This is only best-effort exactly once and not